62. First Professional Appeals Panel

 62.1.1 Scholastic Dishonesty.
 Actions stemming from scholastic dishonesty, and any appeal of that action, will be dealt with through the Aggie Honor System Office.

 62.1.2 Discrimination.
-Student Rule 45 should be used for grievances concerning race, color, national or ethnic origin, religion, age, sexual orientation, or veteran status.
+Student Rule 45 should be used for grievances concerning race, color, sex, gender, identity, age, religion, disability, national origin, immigration status, citizenship status, sexual orientation, genetic information, or veteran status.

 62.1.3 Sexual Harassment.
 Student Rule 47 should be used for grievances concerning sexual harassment when the alleged offender is an employee of the university.